Allow us to serve up a slice of wireline history.

 Wireline: A History

-Anyone perusing wireline’s past notices that the earliest days were dominated by the well-logging business, and the perforating trade came along years later, though both trades are closely identified with wireline today.
+Anyone perusing wireline’s past notices that the well-logging business dominated the earliest days.
+The perforating trade came along years later.
+Both trades are closely identified with wireline today.

 Accordingly, Hilchie divided his book into three sections: a History of Well Logging, a History of Perforating, and finally a history of the key companies involved in the early development of each of the former.
 Hilchie took care to show how well logging and perforating are closely intertwined.